Location / Name:

-Both Norfolk Southern and CSX are replacing legacy signals at a rapid pace, witness the changeover in Altoona and Baltimore.
+Both Norfolk Southern and CSX are replacing legacy signals at a rapid pace (remember, this was originally written in 2013), witness the changeover in Altoona PA and Baltimore MD.
 Not only are PL and CPL signals quickly disappearing, but older colorlight and searchlight installations as well.
 Classic colorlight signals such as those employed by the Southern and the C&O are being replaced too, in favor of the "darth vader" type installations on all (no maintenance required) aluminum structures.

 Gaffney gets a mention because of the cool water tower (and food, and gift shops, AND great peaches) located there :-)

 Many thanks to Mike Falls for taking the pictures he took, and for taking the time to email them to me with the background information.